 Our insurance subsidiaries base their reserves for unpaid losses and loss expenses on current trends in loss and loss expense development and reflect their best estimates for future amounts needed to pay losses and loss expenses with respect to incurred events currently known to them plus incurred but not reported ("IBNR") claims.
 Our insurance subsidiaries develop their reserve estimates based on an assessment of known facts and circumstances, review of historical loss settlement patterns, estimates of trends in claims severity, frequency, legal and regulatory changes and other assumptions.
 Our insurance subsidiaries consistently apply actuarial loss reserving techniques and assumptions, which rely on historical information as adjusted to reflect current conditions, including consideration of recent case reserve activity.
 Our insurance subsidiaries use the point estimate their actuaries select.
 For the year ended December 31, 2022, the actuaries developed a range from a low of \$621.6 million to a high of \$721.6 million and selected a point estimate of \$669.9 million.
-The actuaries' range of estimates for commercial lines in 2022 was \$135.2 million to \$161.1 million, and the actuaries selected a point estimate of \$681.5 million and selected a point estimate of \$626.4 million.
+The actuaries' range of estimates for personal lines in 2022 was \$486.4 million to \$560.5 million, and the actuaries selected a point estimate of \$522.0 million.
+For the year ended December 31, 2021, the actuaries developed a range from a low of \$575.7 million to a high of \$681.5 million and selected a point estimate of \$626.4 million.
 The actuaries' range of estimates for commercial lines in 2021 was \$442.8 million to \$524.0 million, and the actuaries selected a point estimate of \$481.7 million.
-The actuaries' range of estimates for personal lines in 2021 was \$132.9 million to \$157.5 million, and the actuaries selected a point estimate of \$144.7 million.
+The actuaries' range of estimates for personal lines in 2021 was \$132.9 million to \$157.5 million, and the actuaries selected a point estimate of \$481.7 million.